About Kisa Foundation USA

 Organization

-Kisa Foundation USA is a non profit organization based in Richmond California organized in 2009 to help fight poverty, disease and lack of education in Uganda.
+Kisa Foundation USA is a non profit organization based in Richmond California organized in 2010 to support health, education, and the arts in Uganda.
 We believe the best way to pursue these goals is through development of self-sustaining, income-generating activities.

 History